-(5) For any operator who chooses the pound per million Btu of heat input compliance option of paragraph (c)(1), (c)(2), (c)(3), or (c)(4), NO_x emissions in pounds per million Btu of heat input shall be calculated using procedures in 40 CFR Part 60, Appendix A, Method 19, Sections 2 and 3 and CO emissions in pounds per million Btu of heat input shall be calculated according to the Protocol for the Periodic Monitoring of Nitrogen Oxides, Carbon Monoxide, and Oxygen from Units Subject to South Coast Air Quality Management District Rules 1146 and 1146.1.
+(5) For any owner or operator who chooses the pound per million Btu of heat input compliance option of paragraph (c)(1), (c)(2), (c)(3), or (c)(4), NO_x emissions in pounds per million Btu of heat input shall be calculated using procedures in 40 CFR Part 60, Appendix A, Method 19, Sections 2 and 3 and CO emissions in pounds per million Btu of heat input shall be calculated according to the Protocol for the Periodic Monitoring of Nitrogen Oxides, Carbon Monoxide, and Oxygen from Units Subject to South Coast Air Quality Management District Rules 1146 and 1146.1.

-- (6) Compliance determination with the NOx emission requirements in paragraph (d)(4) shall be conducted once: - (A) every three years for units with a rated heat input greater than or equal to 10 million Btu per hour, except for units subject to paragraph (c)(6). - (B) every five years for units with a rated heat input less than 10 millionBtu per hour down to and including 5 million Btu per hour. - (7) Provided the emissions test is conducted within the same calendar year as the test required in paragraph (d)(6), an owner or operator may use the following emissions tests to comply with paragraph (d)(6): - (A) Periodic monitoring or testing of a unit as required in a Title V permit pursuant to Regulation XXX, or - (B) Relative accuracy testing for continuous emissions monitoring verification pursuant to Rule 218.1 or 40 CFR part 60 Appendix B Specification 2. - (8) Except for units subject to paragraph (c)(6), Any any owner or operator of units subject to this rule shall perform diagnostic emission checks of NOx emissions with a portable NOx, CO and oxygen analyzer according to the Protocol for the Periodic Monitoring of Nitrogen Oxides, Carbon Monoxide, and Oxygen from Units Subject to South Coast Air Quality Management District Rules 1146 and 1146.1 according to the following schedule: - (A) On or after July 1, 2009 for non-RECLAIM facilities, or for RECLAIM or former RECLAIM facilities six months after each applicable compliance date for the selected unit under Rule 1100 - Implementation Schedule for NOx Facilities, the owner or operator of units subject to paragraphs (c)(1), (c)(2), (c)(3), and or (c)(4) shall check NOx emissions at least monthly or every 750 unit operating hours, whichever occurs later.
-If a unit is in compliance for three consecutive diagnostic emission checks, without any adjustments to the oxygen sensor set points, then the unit may be checked quarterly or every 2,000 unit operating hours, whichever occurs later, until the resulting diagnostic emission check exceeds the applicable limit specified in paragraphs (c)(1), (c)(2), or (c)(3).
+- (6) Compliance determination with the NOx emission requirements in paragraph (d)(4) shall be conducted once: - (A) every three years for units with a rated heat input greater than or equal to 10 million Btu per hour, except for units subject to paragraph (c)(6). - (B) every five years for units with a rated heat input less than 10 millionBtu per hour down to and including 5 million Btu per hour. - (7) Provided the emissions test is conducted within the same calendar year as the test required in paragraph (d)(6), an owner or operator may use the following emissions tests to comply with paragraph (d)(6): - (A) Periodic monitoring or testing of a unit as required in a Title V permit pursuant to Regulation XXX, or - (B) Relative accuracy testing for continuous emissions monitoring verification pursuant to Rule 218.1 or 40 CFR part-Part 60 Appendix B Specification 2. - (8) Except for units subject to paragraph (c)(6), Any any owner or operator of units subject to this rule shall perform diagnostic emission checks of NOx emissions with a portable NOx, CO and oxygen analyzer according to the Protocol for the Periodic Monitoring of Nitrogen Oxides, Carbon Monoxide, and Oxygen from Units Subject to South Coast Air Quality Management District Rules 1146 and 1146.1 according to the following schedule: - (A) On or after July 1, 2009, tThe owner or operator of units subject to paragraphs (c)(1), (c)(2), (c)(3), and or (c)(4) shall check NOx emissions at least monthly or every 750 unit operating hours, whichever occurs later.
+If a unit is in compliance for three consecutive diagnostic emission checks, without any adjustments to the oxygen sensor set points, then the unit may be checked quarterly or every 2,000 unit operating hours, whichever occurs later, until the resulting diagnostic emission check -exceeds the applicable limit specified in paragraphs (c)(1), (c)(2), or (c)(3).